fishforwish/fgc/ms.md

 \hypertarget{data-selection}{%
 \subsection{Data selection}\label{data-selection}}

+JD: What is meant here by “secondary data”?
+Do we need to say that?
 We analyzed the secondary data of women aged 15-49 from the Demographic and Health Surveys (DHS) when it met the research criteria:  countries with clear FGC Practice [KoskHeym17, UNIC16], and with FGC module including status, position and FGC benefit, and gender awareness.
 As a result, four countries of the most recent available datasets were Kenya 2008/9, Mali 2006, Nigeria 2008 and Sierra Leone 2008 \cfcmt{checked and updated in Nov 6, 2023.}.
+JD: What about the recent Kenya data?
 The FGC prevalence in Kenya and Nigeria were over 20\% and Mali and Sierra Leon were over 85\% during that time, which represented the middle-lower vs. high prevalence of FGC [UNIC16].
-In addition, Kenya and Nigeria were observed a declined prevalence of FGC, while the prevalence in Mali and Sierra Leon were stably high or increasing [KoskHeym17].  \cfcmt{Do we need to do a test to see if these difference is important?}.
+In addition, Kenya and Nigeria were observed a declined prevalence of FGC, while the prevalence in Mali and Sierra Leone were stably high or increasing [KoskHeym17].
+JD: More interesting to say what the levels in each place are now.
+\cfcmt{Do we need to do a test to see if these difference is important?}.
+JD: No.
 Although the datasets seemed outdated, it should not affect the study purpose which is to understand associations of FGC norms and behaviors.  \cfcmt{See https://github.com/fishforwish/fgc/blob/master/README.md for updated info}.

 Only women with daughters for FGC options were included in the the daughter future model and the persistence model.
 We did not consider whether women had daughters already cut \cfcmt{"G108: Number of  daughters circumcised"}, instead the samples were women who had daughters to be considered for cutting during the surveytime \cfcmt{"G116: Intends to have daughter(s) circumcised in future"}  The continuance model included all the women in the datasets; and that resulted in xxx, xxx, xxx and xxx, and 7861, 13071, 18311 and 7231 in Kenya, Mali, Nigeria and Sierra Leon respectively. \cfcmt{FGC module at \url{https://dhsprogram.com/pubs/pdf/DHSQMP/DHS5_Module_Female_Genital_Cutting.pdf}}